Home

 People with disabilities

-Many road users have disabilities that are hard to detect, so never assume that all people who are close to the road are able to hear your car or see it approaching
+Many road users have disabilities that are hard to notice, so never assume that all people who are close to the road are able to hear your car or see it approaching

-You are not allowed to honk at someone you think is crossing the street too slowly.
-A horn may only be used to attract the attention of other road users in order to avert a dangerous situation.
+You must not sound your horn at someone just because they are crossing the road slowly.
+The horn may only be used to attract the attention of other road users in order to avert a dangerous situation.
 For example, if you suspect a pedestrian has not seen your car and is heading out onto the street.

 Visually impaired people